code-423n4/2024-02-tapioca/README.md

 ```
 - If you have a public code repo, please share it here:
-- How many contracts are in scope?:
+- How many contracts are in scope?:   16
-- Total SLoC for these contracts?:
+- Total SLoC for these contracts?:  750
-- How many external imports are there?:
+- How many external imports are there?: 4
-- How many separate interfaces and struct definitions are there for the contracts within scope?:
+- How many separate interfaces and struct definitions are there for the contracts within scope?:  4
-- Does most of your code generally use composition or inheritance?:
+- Does most of your code generally use composition or inheritance?:   Inheritance
-- How many external calls?:
+- How many external calls?:   1
-- What is the overall line coverage percentage provided by your tests?:
+- What is the overall line coverage percentage provided by your tests?: 100
-- Is this an upgrade of an existing system?:
+- Is this an upgrade of an existing system?: False
 - Check all that apply (e.g. timelock, NFT, AMM, ERC20, rollups, etc.):
-- Is there a need to understand a separate part of the codebase / get context in order to audit this part of the protocol?:
+- Is there a need to understand a separate part of the codebase / get context in order to audit this part of the protocol?:   Yes
-- Please describe required context:
+- Please describe required context:  Fees are collected from individual uniswap v3 pools via a function on one of the new contracts.
+That function calls the 'collectProtocol' function on pool contracts.
-- Does it use an oracle?:
+- Does it use an oracle?:  No
-- Describe any novel or unique curve logic or mathematical models your code uses:
+- Describe any novel or unique curve logic or mathematical models your code uses: N/A
-- Is this either a fork of or an alternate implementation of another project?:
+- Is this either a fork of or an alternate implementation of another project?:   True
 - Does it use a side-chain?:
 - Describe any specific areas you would like addressed:
 ```